Table of Contents

 The Bible declares, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16; 1:12).
 When the believer accept Christ’s atonement for his sins by faith, He receives instant forgiveness for all his past confessed sins.
 This experience is called “Justification.”

 It is grace on God’s part and faith on man’s part.
 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast” (Ephesians 2:8-9).
 Faith accepts the gift of God and appropriate it to life.
 Thus, Christ becomes the propitiation for the sins of the sinner (1 John 2:2).

 The Believer’s Second Role – Abide in Christ

-A believer abides in the Lord through the study of the word and prayer “Abide in Me, and I in you.
+A believer abides in the Lord through daily study of the word and prayer.
+Christ said, “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me” (John 15:4).
 A continuous abiding in a living connection with Christ is essential for growth and fruitfulness.

 Paul declared, “I can do all things through Christ who strengthens me” (Philippians 4:13).
-All that needed to be done could be done by Christ-given strength.
+All that is needed to be done could be done by Christ-given strength.
 When the divine commands are faithfully followed, the Lord makes Himself responsible for the success of the work undertaken by the Christian.